 Jovica Zoric, our DevOps engineer, shared his favorite parts of working on interesting projects in a DevOps environment at ProductDock.

 How would you describe our company culture from your point of view?

 I’d say that the first thing I appreciate about our culture is open communication and the chance to ask any colleague for assistance.
 Everyone is always ready and willing to help, regardless of their position in the company.

-The culture of trust which exists not only among team members, but also with the unit leads, gives you freedom to organize your day as you see fit, with a trust you’ll do your part.
+The culture of trust, which exists not only among team members but also with the unit leads, gives you the freedom to organize your day as you see fit; with trust, you’ll do your part.
 Finally, we nurture flexibility within the company, and here, everyone is always welcome to share and present their ideas.

 What are some of the responsibilities you’ve had in this role that differ from the same role in another company?

-Here at ProductDock, DevOps engineer is not just a title, but a mindset.
-It’s a complex role which, apart from development, includes a lot of communication with the teams and the clients.
-As a DevOps-oriented engineer, you work together with the others towards the goal, minimizing the gap between developers and operations.
+Here at ProductDock, DevOps engineer is not just a title but a mindset.
+It’s a complex role that, apart from development, includes a lot of communication with the teams and the clients.
+As a DevOps-oriented engineer, you work together with others towards the goal, minimizing the gap between developers and operations.

 Why would you recommend this position and the project to a future colleague?